Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/screens.rst

 Video Editing
    Cutting and editing of animation sequences.

-Blender sorts these screen layouts for you automatically in alphabetical and/or numerical order.
-The list is available in the *Info Window* header that is at the top of the layout for preset screens.
+Screens can be selected in the *Info Window* header that is at the top of the layout for preset screens.
 This is often confused for a menu bar by those new to Blender;
 however it is simply a window showing only its *header*.

-To change to the next alphabetically listed screen press :kbd:`Ctrl-Right`;
-to change to the previous screen, press :kbd:`Ctrl-Left`.
+To cycle between screens use :kbd:`Ctrl-Right` and :kbd:`Ctrl-Left`.

 .. figure:: /images/Manual-Part-I-ConceptScreens25.jpg